 - b.
 Comment on Agenda Items.
-Council will receive public comment during consideration of individual action items, including any item that is addressed by formal Council action under the "Other Business" segment of the meeting that may directly affect the rights or obligations of any member of the general public. - (1) Each speaker will only be allowed to speak one time to comment on any particular agenda item. - (2) Comments given during the comment period for an agenda item must pertain to the item under consideration. - (3) The Council may, but is not required to, receive public comment in connection with procedural matters and motions. - (4) Except as otherwise provided in these rules, public comment will be permitted only once per item regardless of the number of motions made during Council's consideration of the item. - c.
+Council will receive public comment during consideration of individual action items, including any item that is addressed by formal Council action under the "Other Business" segment of the meeting that may directly affect the rights or obligations of any member of the general public. - (1) Each speaker will be required to sign up to provide public comment on a Cityprovided form or system by 5:30 pm on the day of the meeting, except for comment on procedural or other items that were not noted on the published agenda. - (2) Each speaker will only be allowed to speak one time to comment on any particular agenda item. - (3) Comments given during the comment period for an agenda item must pertain to the item under consideration. - (4) The Council may, but is not required to, receive public comment in connection with procedural matters and motions. - (5) Except as otherwise provided in these rules, public comment will be permitted only once per item regardless of the number of motions made during Council's consideration of the item. - c.
 Decorum; Scope and Type of Comments Allowed. - (1) Comment and testimony are to be directed to the Council.
 When referring to a Councilmember, a speaker is expected to use the Councilmember's official title.
 Unless otherwise directed by the presiding officer, all comments must be made into the microphone. - (2) During general public comment, speakers may speak to any matter of public interest or concern.
 During discussion of a particular agenda item, speakers shall limit their comments to that item; testimony that strays from the topic will be out of order.